-This is next cuisine you need to try
+This is the next cuisine you need to try

 Monica Suma

 Over in the Armenian Quarter, the grand house at Dianei 9 is the latest address to join the Romanian cuisine revolution.
-Declared a historical protected landmark in 2015, the 1914 interwar architectural gem was designed by renowned French architect Ernest Doneaud,
+Declared a historical protected landmark in 2015, the 1914 interwar architectural gem was designed by renowned French architect Ernest Doneaud.

 Epitomizing the essence of old Bucharest, the villa took on a new life following an expensive one-year makeover inside and out.
 As the first restaurant in Eastern Europe to join the Superb Experience reservation system (a platform for premium restaurants), Kané champions culinary creativity toward a contemporary Romania.